Membership problems in nilpotent groups

 \begin{rem*} It is crucial to consider the \emph{uniform} version of the Rational Subset Membership in the previous result.
 Indeed the instances of $\RSMP(H)$ we need to solve \emph{will depend} on $g\in G$, even for a fixed submonoid $S^*\subseteq G$. \end{rem*}

 \bigbreak

 The second part of the paper focuses on the discrete Heisenberg group

-The Heisenberg group is the smallest (non virtually-abelian) f.g.\ nilpotent group, in the sense it embeds as a subgroup in all such groups.
-Our main result is the following:
+The Heisenberg group is the smallest (non virtually-abelian) f.g.\ nilpotent group, in the sense that it embeds in all such groups.
+Our main result is the following: \begin{customthm}{\ref{thm:rat_memb}} $H_3(\Z)$ has decidable Rational Subset Membership. \end{customthm}